kryton-me/kryton-me.github.io/2020-07-USBChargingPortsPart2DesignMyOwn.md

 Possibly not a good idea, not sure I want to see what airport security would think of my taking a home made USB Power Supply Unit (PSU) on a plane.
 I’ll do this as a thought exercise.

-Working on the principle of the old Engineering addige of “Quality, Time & Cost, pick any two” and the market is flooded with “Time and Cost” examples I’m going with Quality & Time.
+Working on the principle of the old Engineering adage of “Quality, Time, & Cost, pick any two” and the market is flooded with “Time and Cost” examples I’m going with Quality & Time.
 I.E. I want to be reliable, course few issues and be quick to design because I don’t want this post going on for pages about winding an inductor.

 # Custom PSU Specification: